LiMinggang/madedit-mod/README.txt

 2. aclocal version in aclocal.m4
 3. stdc++ version

+Mod v0.4.10
+New: Refactor Option dialog with wxSmith

 Mod v0.4.9
 1.New: Change editor encoding of MadPython dialog according to current active edit 2.New: Customizable search result display length #233